Agencies Drop Contractors

-I think that it is normal IT agency practice for that agencies drop you like a hot potato if you don‘t get a job after an interview.
+I think that it is normal IT agency practice that agencies drop contractors like a hot potato if they don‘t get a job after an interview.
 It seldom happens that you get serial interviews through one agency.

 It is all black or white.
 If you land yourself the job, that‘s great.
 If you don’t, even if you get to the final stages, you’re damaged goods, and they move on to the next contractor who hasn’t ‘lost them’ a contract.

 The other point to note is that you have about a two-week shelf life with agencies.
 If they don’t get you something in that time, then they move on.

 No Agency News

 It is a waste of time chasing an agency for news.

 If a company wants to see you or they offer you the position the agency would be all over you.
 Of course it would be polite for them to call you and say that they haven’t heard anything.
 However, many of then don’t do it.